I discovered electronics in 1963, when I was eleven,

 I didn't know it at the time, but Carl and Jerry had been in Popular

-Electronics since the magazine's debut issue in October, 1954.
-John
+Electronics since the magazine's debut issue in October,

-November 1964.
-The stories, while often fiendishly clever, were sometimes
+years—119 stories!—until November 1964.
+The stories, while often

-a shade breathless but also a little wry in a way that appealed to slightly
+little wry in a way that appealed to slightly precocious

-technology instead of Swiftian half-magic super-science.
-(See
+basement-friendly technology instead of Swiftian half-magic

 my essay on Tom Swift for more about this.)
-As I discovered much later,
+As I discovered

-Tom Swift Sr. books, like Tom
+and more down-to-Earth Tom Swift Sr. books, like Tom

 Swift and His House on Wheels.
 (Egad!
-Tom Swift invented the RV!)
+Tom Swift

-As John Frye was most likely twelve years old toward the end of the Tom
+invented the RV!)
+As John Frye was most likely twelve years old

-Swift, Sr. era, this isn't surprising.
-The language was amazingly similar,
+toward the end of the Tom Swift, Sr. era, this isn't surprising.

-right down to the ubiquitous said-book-isms:
+The language was amazingly similar, right down to the ubiquitous

 "Ok, let's get on with